 Parking changes for Wimbledon tennis designed to keep spaces free for residents

-Changes to parking rules across the Southfields area will come into effect later this month to coincide with the start of the Wimbledon tennis championships.
+Changes to parking rules across the Southfields area will come into effect next week to coincide with the start of the Wimbledon tennis championships.

-The changes are designed to ensure parking spaces in the area remain available for local residents and their visitors and prevent an influx of tennis fans arriving by car.
+The changes are designed to keep parking spaces in the area available to use by local residents and their visitors and prevent an influx of tennis fans arriving by car.

 All the area’s existing parking zones will be combined to form one single tennis event zone (EZ).
 This zone will also include some streets in the area that do not have existing parking controls.

-Motorists who have an existing permit for the S1, S2, S3, S5, Q1 and Q2 parking zones, All-Zones Business permits for businesses located in the EZ zone and Housing Estate resident and visitor permits (for estates located within the EZ zone) will be entitled to park anywhere in the EZ zone.
+Motorists who have an existing permit for the S1, S2, S3, S5, Q1 and Q2 parking zones will be entitled to park anywhere in the EZ zone.

 These temporary permits should also be used by residents who normally park in streets within the EZ that are not normally subject to parking controls.